 Participants: 6 teams, representing WorkFusion partners: EPAM (5 members) Cognizant (2), Capgemini (2), EY (3), HCL (2) and InfoSys (2)

-Details of the challenge was announced at 9 a.m. that day: Build an information extraction model that can extract eight fields from unstructured documents (e.g., invoices).
+Details of the challenge were announced at 9 a.m. that day: Build an information extraction model that can extract eight fields from unstructured documents (e.g., invoices).

 There was only a little advance preparation allowed, said Hackathon Head Judge and WorkFusion Lead Data Scientist Artsiom Strok.